Benedict’s resignation sparked calls for retirement protocol - NewsBreak

 “Such situations could lead to a schism,” German Cardinal Walter Brandmueller warned soon after that March meeting.

 Any confusion ended on Saturday, when Benedict died at his home in the Vatican Gardens at age 95.
-Francis will celebrate his funeral Mass on Thursday, creating a new novelty for the church: that of a reigning pope eulogizing a retired one.
-To underscore that this is no papal funeral, however, the Vatican invited only Italy and Germany to send official delegations, with any other leaders wanting to attend to do so "in their private capacity," according to a diplomatic note.
+Francis will celebrate his funeral Mass on Thursday, creating a novelty for the church: that of a reigning pope eulogizing a retired one.

 From the title he chose (pope emeritus) to the cassock he wore (white) to his occasional public comments (on sex abuse and priestly celibacy), Benedict’s post-retirement decisions sparked calls for the Vatican to develop rules and regulations to guide future popes who might follow in his footsteps and quit.